kumbulanit/t-sql/tech company/untitled/module 3/Lesson3_Using_Column_and_Table_Aliases.md

 -- Prepare data for export with clean column names SELECT
     e.EmployeeID AS employee_id,
-    e.FirstName AS first_name,
+    e.FirstName AS FirstName,
-    e.LastName AS last_name,
+    e.LastName AS LastName,
-    e.Email AS email_address,
+    e.WorkEmail AS email_address,
     d.DepartmentName AS department,
     e.Title AS job_title,
     e.BaseSalary AS annual_salary,